Using Centreon el7 ISO¶

 Provide the information on the admin user, then click on Next.

-By default, the localhost server is defined and the root password is empty.
+By default, the localhost server is defined, the database root user is set to root and the root password is empty.
 If you use a remote database server, change these entries.
 In this case, you only need to define a password for the user accessing the Centreon databases, i.e., Centreon.
 Click on Next.

 If the “Add innodb_file_per_table=1 in my.cnf file under the [mysqld] section and restart MySQL Server.” error message appears, perform the following operations: